-Martin has announced a slew of Special and Limited Edition models to be unveiled at the 2019 Winter NAMM show.
+Martin has announced a slew of Special and Limited Edition acoustic models to be unveiled at the 2019 Winter NAMM show.
 Among the guitars are the GPCX1AE 20th Anniversary, celebrating two decades of Martin’s X Series; the Sailor Jerry artwork-adorned D Homeward and D True Love; and the DXMAE 30th Anniversary, celebrating Martin’s Navojoa, Sonora, Mexico, manufacturing plant’s three decades of operation.
 The full lineup of models is below.

 From the company:

 In 1999, Martin broke into the world of alternative materials and created a whole new class of high-quality guitars: the X Series.

 In the 20 years since, the X Series has evolved to include multiple design changes and alternative materials.